PSP-Archive/PSP-Archive.github.io/_posts/2022-01-09-all-emulators-for-PSP.md

 Amiga emulation is discussed [here](https://psp-archive.github.io/emulators/Amiga_PSP.html).

+PSP UAE4ALL is the best bet, but only for games that can start (and be played) without any keyboard input.

 - [PSP UAE4ALL](https://archive.org/details/pspuae-4-allr-1.7z) by TTYman.
 Amiga emulator.
 Last updated in 2008.
 - [PSP-UAE](https://archive.org/details/pspuae-0.41) by Christophe Thibault.
 Last updated in 2005.
 - [PSPUAE](https://archive.org/details/pspuae-080-beta-13.7z) by FOL, Christophe Thibault.
 Last updated in 2014.

 ### DOS / x86

+Only DOSBox is really usable, but setting it up can be a pain.

 - [Bochs](https://archive.org/details/bochs-freedos.7z) by Matan Gillon.
 Proof of concept.
 Last updated in 2005.
 - [DOSBox](https://archive.org/details/dosbox-psp.-7z) by crazyc.
 Last updated in 2020.